-The SQ2’s interior, unsurprisingly, is very similar in layout to the rest of the Q2 range, and again, that’ll be a good thing to some folk and a bad thing to others.
-You see, it has Audi’s older-style media interface that’s operated with a dial and buttons, rather than the swanky touchscreen system provided on Audi’s newer models.
-Some folk will lament the fact that it doesn’t look as posh (due to a screen that’s not as big and graphics that don’t look at glitzy), while others will rejoice that the old system is actually easier to use than the newer one.
+The Audi SQ2’s interior, unsurprisingly, is very similar in layout to the rest of the Q2 range, and again, that’ll be a good thing to some folk and a bad thing to others.
+It has Audi’s older-style media interface that’s operated with a dial and buttons, rather than the swanky touchscreen system provided on Audi’s newer models.
+Some will lament the fact that it doesn’t look as posh while others will rejoice that the old system is actually easier to use than the newer one.
 Likewise, some will complain that the interior design looks a little dated - it’s basically the same as in the previous generation A1 hatchback - while others will celebrate the fact that some of the materials feel a fraction higher in quality than they do in the latest A1.

 The driving position has lots of adjustment to help you get comfy, but feels much more like the sort you get in a low-down hatchback rather than in a high-up SUV; again, could be positive or negative depending on your point of view.
 The view at the front of the car is fine, but the rearward visibility is hampered due to a shallow back window flanked by thick pillars.